bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Absolutely-Everything-You-Could-Need-To-Know-About-How-JavaScript-Works-.md

 <em>As JavaScript is getting more and more popular, teams are leveraging its support on many levels in their stack …</em>blog.sessionstack.com</a><a href="https://blog.sessionstack.com/how-does-javascript-actually-work-part-1-b0bacc073cf" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://medium.com/codex/scope-closures-context-in-javascript-f126f1523104" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://medium.com/codex/scope-closures-context-in-javascript-f126f1523104"><strong>Breaking Down Scope, Context, And Closure In JavaScript In Simple Terms.</strong><br />
-<em>“JavaScript’s global scope is like a public toilet.
-You can’t avoid going in there, but try to limit your contact with…</em>medium.com</a><a href="https://medium.com/codex/scope-closures-context-in-javascript-f126f1523104" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>
+<em>“JavaScript's global scope is like a public toilet.
+You can't avoid going in there, but try to limit your contact with…</em>medium.com</a><a href="https://medium.com/codex/scope-closures-context-in-javascript-f126f1523104" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://tylermcginnis.com/ultimate-guide-to-execution-contexts-hoisting-scopes-and-closures-in-javascript/" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://tylermcginnis.com/ultimate-guide-to-execution-contexts-hoisting-scopes-and-closures-in-javascript/"><strong>The Ultimate Guide to Hoisting, Scopes, and Closures in JavaScript - ui.dev</strong><br />
 <em>It may seem surprising, but in my opinion the most important and fundamental concept to understanding the JavaScript…</em>tylermcginnis.com</a><a href="https://tylermcginnis.com/ultimate-guide-to-execution-contexts-hoisting-scopes-and-closures-in-javascript/" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>